The Six Triple Eight (soundtrack): Background

-The Six Triple Eight featured an original score composed by Aaron Zigman in his eleventh collaboration with Tyler Perry since Why Did I Get Married?
+The Six Triple Eight features an original score composed by Aaron Zigman in his eleventh collaboration with Tyler Perry since Why Did I Get Married?
 (2007).
 Zigman also renewed his association with music supervisor Joel C. High, film editor Maysie Hoy, and music editor Johnny Caruso, on this film.
 As the film is about the 6888th Central Postal Directory Battalion, an all-black, all-female battalion, in World War II, Zigman felt it important "to create a score that would support the story, and not overpower its primary purpose".
 He was influenced by the big band era, as well as composers Aaron Copland and Samuel Barber, but the approach was driven by the emotional depth of the characters.

 The first cue written for the film was for the scene where the battalion come off the ship after arriving in Europe.
 He added, "The power of the scene and its sheer awe is one of the most powerful cinematic moments in the film.
 The way it was shot when the soldiers come off of the ship is breathtaking and also for me has such an emotional impact.
 You see the subtle emotion of the British, relieved to have the allies in their corner."
 The sequence motivated him to write a cue that would represent these women as an elegant form, and used an "open Americana kind of feel, just an open elegance to celebrate them."
 Zigman played most of the themes at piano for the creative process, where the piano essentially contains the whole orchestra, and that would help him provide the collection of sonic data and sounds for the score.

-The film also featured an original song "The Journey" which played in the film's end credits and was written by Diane Warren and performed by H.E.R., who also played guitar and piano on the track.
+The film also features an original song "The Journey" which played in the film's end credits and was written by Diane Warren and performed by H.E.R., who also played guitar and piano on the track.
 The song was initially incorporated in a particular scene at the latter part which as "very emotional scene, that I quote her stunning theme and kind of half-time it".
 "The Journey" was previously used to soundtrack ESPN's coverage of the 2023 NBA Finals.
 A music video, featuring H.E.R. performing in concert intercut with clips from the film, was released in November 2024.
 The Six Triple Eight (Soundtrack from the Netflix Film) was released digitally on December 6, 2024, through Netflix Music.